 What's happened

-Anthony Joshua has announced he will fight Kristian Prenga in Riyadh on July 25, marking his return after a car crash and recent knockout victory.
-The fight is part of a multi-fight deal, with a potential showdown against Tyson Fury expected in November, broadcast on DAZN and Netflix.
+Anthony Joshua has agreed to fight Albanian heavyweight Kristian Prenga in Riyadh on July 25, marking his return to the ring after a car crash in December and a recent knockout of Jake Paul.
+The fight is part of a multi-fight deal, with a potential showdown against Tyson Fury expected in November, broadcast on Netflix.

 What's behind the headline?